-Sometimes, the signals running across the atria become chaotic and disorganised.
+Sometimes, the signals running from the SAN and across the atria become chaotic and disorganised.
 This leads to the atria contracting rapidly and irregularly.

 This process is called fibrillation - hence the name atrial fibrillation.

 Not all of these damaged signals carry on to the ventricles, but the ventricles do contract faster and more irregularly than normal.